-This simple lifestyle is what gives Cornwall its charms and is one of the reasons why it has been the best place I’ve seen in England.
+This simple lifestyle is what gives Cornwall its charms and is one of the reasons it’s been the best place I’ve seen in England.
 I could have easily spent the whole summer here.

-Life in the east around London is busy – people rarely acknowledge each other, it’s all business, and everyone is rushing somewhere.
+Life in the east around London is busy.
+People in the street rarely acknowledge each other, it’s all business, and everyone is rushing somewhere.
 You keep your head down and go on your own way.
 In Cornwall, everyone was friendly, life was slower, the kids could stay out at night, and there’s a plethora of outdoor activities.
 Though this difference could be said about any rural/city comparison in the world, the analogy certainly applies here and is why so many couples and families move here from the Big Smoke.

 That feeling stayed with me throughout my time in Cornwall.

-From the hill they are on, you can see the surrounding farmland.
+From the hill they’re on, you can see the surrounding farmland.
 Farms dot the rolling hills, and cows and sheep can be seen for miles.
 The hilly area reminded me of Vermont with its farms, wineries, and dairy producers.

 Yes, I had returned home to Rockport, or Gloucester, or the fishing villages of Maine, where all the locals go in the summer to escape the city.
 I can remember many trips as a kid to places like this.

-We spent lunchtime there and, after digesting our meal, headed back home – but not before stopping off at the winery to pick up a few bottles of their white.
+We spent lunchtime there and, after digesting our meal, headed back home—but not before stopping off at the winery to pick up a few bottles of their white.
 That night, a BBQ erupted among the locals in the town center.
-Families kept showing up and, before you knew it, it seemed like half the town’s children were playing in the stream while the parents kept a watchful eye.
-It was a real, friendly small town atmosphere, and is part of the reason my friends fell in love with the place.
+Families kept showing up, and before you knew it, it seemed like half the town’s children were playing in the stream while the parents kept a watchful eye.
+It was a real, friendly, small-town atmosphere, and it’s part of the reason my friends fell in love with the place.
 Again, it was like being in New England.
 All around New England, small towns have a similar close and cozy feel.
 Everybody knows your name.